 Serving as an objective technical advisor and laboratory, PSCR is driven towards advancing public safety communications technologies by accelerating their development, adoption, and implementation so that the public safety community can more effectively carry out their mission to protect lives and property.

-PSCR conducts research at its lab in Boulder, Colorado, and also accelerates research by investing in external partners through grants, cooperative agreements, and prize challenge competitions.
+PSCR conducts research at its Public Safety Innovation Lab and Public Safety Immersive Test Center in Boulder, Colorado, and also accelerates research by investing in external partners through grants, cooperative agreements, and prize challenge competitions.

 PSCR develops standards to ensure the telecom industry accounts for the unique needs of public safety users and produces measurement metric methods, software, datasets, and tools for stimulating future R&D in the public safety space and beyond.
 PSCR impacts include newly formed companies and partnerships, publications, patents, public safety methods, FirstNet store apps, and more.

 PSCR works directly with first responders and the solver community to address the urgent need for new and improved technology which enhances the public safety community’s ability to respond to emergencies.

 PSCR regularly convenes a diverse group of stakeholders, acting as a nexus for influencing communications technology R&D so that public safety practitioners can get the next-generation capabilities they need to do their jobs more efficiently, effectively, and safely.
 Learn more about 5x5: The Public Safety Innovation Summit, taking place in San Diego, California June 28-30, 2023.